 MFP Rebalancing Demonstration is a Success Story that Improves Quality of Life and Care

+At the end of 2015, nearly all states had an MFP demonstration.
 In a 2017 evaluation, the Centers for Medicare and Medicaid Services (CMS) found strong evidence that beneficiaries’ quality of life and care improves when they transition from institutional long-term care to HCBS.
 MFP participants experienced increases across all seven quality-of-life domains measured, and the improvements were largely sustained after two years.

 States Save with Money Follows the Person